DavidAnson/check-pages/README.md

 Set this option to `true` to block the checking of links on different domains than the referring page.

-This can be useful during development when external sites aren't changing and don't need to be checked.
+This is useful during development when external sites aren't changing and don't need to be checked.

 #### queryHashes